sandulhenry/cse15l-lab-reports/lab5.md

 ## Part 2 - Reflection:

 * I liked learning about bash scripting, like in the week 6 lab.
 I didn't know bash scripts could have that much functinality.
 It was cool to think about how our own programming assignments are graded.

+*Sources used: the script described in https://ucsd-cse15l-w24.github.io/week6/index.html*